jcbown/tracker/README.md

 # Tracker

-Tracker is a task management and reporting web application for the individual.
+An offline task management web application, developed for the individual working in an Enterprise organisation.

 The goals of this project include:
+ * being able to run offline i.e. all data is stored on the local machine only
+ * being able to run without administrative privileges
  * being able to simply create and progress tasks through a workflow
  * being able to effectively prioritise which tasks should be worked on
  * being able to report what has been done at various different scopes (levels of detail)